gabekiriakos/Cosmos/README.md

 # Cosmos
-<b>UPDATE (9/15/2019)</b>: <br>For some reason, the module `playerctl.py` for py3status is outputting multiple instances of the error `No players found` in `.xsession-errors`.
-It can still be used but just be aware that the `.xsession-errors` file will grow significantly over time.
-Use at your own discretion.
+<b>UPDATE (9/15/2019)</b>: <br>Due to errors being generated in `.session-errors`, the module `playerctl.py` for py3status has been removed.
+It has been replaced with mpris.
+Please refer to the updated`i3status.conf`for details and customizations.

 A clean and lightweight space theme with minimal transparency for i3-gaps.<br>
 Featured over at [r/unixporn](https://www.reddit.com/r/unixporn/comments/d3ndqi/i3gaps_cosmos/).